turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 - GetScene <br/>
 Returns a global scene instance.
 This is a convenience feature for simple applications that need a single scene.
 The RenderPath3D will use the global scene by default, but it can be set to a custom scene if needed.
 - LoadModel() <br/>
 There are two flavours to this.
 One of them immediately loads into the global scene.
-The other loads into a custom scene, which is usefult to manage the contents separately.
+The other loads into a custom scene, which is useful to manage the contents separately.
 This function will return an Entity that represents the root transform of the scene - if the attached parameter was true, otherwise it will return INVALID_ENTITY and no root transform will be created.
 - LoadModel2() <br/>
 This is an alternative usage of LoadModel, which lets you give the root entity ID as a parameter.
 Apart from that, it works the same way as LoadModel(), just that attachments will be made to your specified root entity.
 - Intersects(Ray/Capsule/Sphere, filterMask, layerMask, lod) <br/>